 1.4.3.
-Onward appeal before the Council of State
+Onward appeal before the Regional Administrative Court and the Council of State

-Applicants have the possibility of filing an onward appeal with the Council of State within 30 days.
-There is no time limit for the Council of State to decide on the application.
+Applicants have the possibility of filing an onward appeal with the Regional Administrative Court and then the Council of State within 30 days.
+There is no time limit for the Regional Administrative Court and the Council of State to decide on the application.
 The Council of State decision on the onward appeal will constitute the final decision on the application since it cannot be further appealed.

-It is difficult to give an exact number of refused and accepted decisions by the Council of State.
+It is difficult to give an exact number of refused and accepted decisions by the Regional Administrative Court and the Council of State.
 However, the following cases provide examples from case law: